What are GIPAs?

 The contract asks students to dedicate a minimum of 1 hour a week on average.
 However, if students feel that they want to dedicate more time, then they can do at their discretion and in agreement with their team.

 If you are looking to get the GIPA role on your HEAR, you will need to also attend two sessions from the Sustainability Skills and Education programme, SusSEd.

-Just contact us.
-Students are hired at the beginning of the scheme and after a one day training session, will be paired to teams who have requested student help.
+Just contact us – students are hired at the beginning of the scheme and after a one-day training session, will be paired with teams who have requested student help.